On the student side, FlipGrid is available as both an iOS and Android app, and teachers can login through any browser as well. Let’s take a look!

 Maybe that looks like the teacher sharing his/her own device with these students during work time, or providing after school support in the classroom or library media center.
 Regardless, that’s one issue that I think is important for teachers to consider when integrating Flipgrid, particularly if it’s being used in a classroom that doesn’t have 1:1 devices.

 The other issue is pointed out in the comments on this post, and that is some students may feel uncomfortable in sharing videos of themselves this way.
-Those students who feel uncomfortable speaking up in class, might feel exactly the same way (or worse, since this is more permanent) as sharing their ideas through traditional ways, and I think this is something incredibly important to keep in mind as well.
+Those students who feel uncomfortable speaking up in class, might feel exactly the same way (or worse, since this is more permanent) as sharing their ideas through traditional ways, and I think this is something important to keep in mind as well.
+That being said, Flipgrid does give students multiple chances to practice what they're going to say before they submit a final recording, and students are always welcome to complete the recording without their face being in it.
+And in the end, Flipgrid does help to push students who may be uncomfortable to practice a valuable skill that they will certainly need in the future.

 Otherwise, I really love Flipgrid.
 The paid plan includes lots of additional excellent features, like the ability to provide feedback to students’ responses, download videos, embed grids, export data to excel and to a variety of gradebooks, and a whole lot more.
 I believe that Flipgrid is an excellent resource for promoting student discussion and for giving students an opportunity to learn from all of their peers, not just the ones who like to speak up in class.
 If you’re interested in giving the app I try, I absolutely recommend checking out the free plan to see if it’s a good fit for your classroom.